angular/angular/aio/content/guide/animation-basics-deep-dive.md

 If a trigger contains a Boolean value as a binding value, then this value can be matched using a `transition()` expression that compares `true` and `false`, or `1` and `0`.

-In this example, the HTML template binds a `<div>` element to a trigger named `openClose`, with a status expression of `open`, with possible values of `true` and `false`.
+In the following example, the HTML template binds a `<div>` element to a trigger named `openClose`, with a status expression of `open`, with possible values of `true` and `false`.
 This is an alternative to the practice of simply creating two named states of open and close.

 >**<div [ @openClose ]= 'open ? true : false' > … </div>**